aprossi/nasa-lunar-samples/README.md

 # NASA ARES Lunar Sample Catalog

- This data was collected from the ["Astromaterials Acquisition and Curation Office"](https://curator.jsc.nasa.gov/) at NASA Astromaterials Research and Exploration Science (["ARES"](https://ares.jsc.nasa.gov/)) "["Lunar API"](https://curator.jsc.nasa.gov/lunar/api/index.cfm)."
+ This data was collected from the [Astromaterials Acquisition and Curation Office](https://curator.jsc.nasa.gov/) at NASA Astromaterials Research and Exploration Science ([ARES](https://ares.jsc.nasa.gov/)) "[Lunar API](https://curator.jsc.nasa.gov/lunar/api/index.cfm)."

  NOTE: This only includes the Apollo samples (while the full dataset contains some samples from the Russian "Luna" missions).
 The data was collected from NASA's servers on May 1, 2023.